giriswamy-gan/user-management-system/README.md

 - Health checks for all services.
 - Dockerized deployment for easy setup.

-## Project Structure
-. ├── docker-compose.yml # Orchestrates the services ├── user-service-dockerfile # Dockerfile for the User Service ├── journal-service-dockerfile # Dockerfile for the Journal Service ├── user-service/ # Source code for the User Service ├── journal-service/ # Source code for the Journal Service └── .vscode/ # VS Code workspace settings

 ## Prerequisites

 - Docker and Docker Compose installed on your system.